rahulshendre/Slide_and_align_subtitle_tool/README.md

 ### Step 2: Copy Extension Folder

-Copy the entire `V1` folder (or rename it to `SlideAndAlignSubtitleTool`) to the extensions directory.
+Copy the entire `SlideAndAlignSubtitleTool` folder to the extensions directory.

 ### Step 3: Enable Unsigned Extensions (Development Only)